ubaldot/defrecs/README.md

 ### Components execution:
 Components' input, state and output `u` `x` and `y` can be updated periodically or in an event-based fashion.
-Periodic execution is performed through periodic tasks, whereas event-based execution is achieved by deferring interrupts actions to some sleeping tasks that wake up only when some events occur.
+Periodic execution is performed through periodic tasks, whereas event-based execution is achieved by interrupts.
+More precisely, interrupts service routines (ISR) wake up dedicated, sleeping tasks that will carry out the actual work needed.

 To allow a bit of flexibility, the step functions take an argument to keep track of the component caller.
 This because when running in periodic mode we may want the component to behave in a certain way,